Homeownership in the United States: Type of household

-The median age of US homebuyers has increased in recent decades, for both first-time buyers (+9 years since 1981) and repeat buyers (+25 years), and all buyers overall (+26 years).
+The median age of US homebuyers has increased in recent decades, for both first-time buyers and repeat buyers.

 There is a strong correlation between the type and age of a household's family structure and homeownership.
 As of 2006, married couple families, which also have the highest median income of any household type, were most likely to own a home.
 Age played a significant role as well, with homeownership increasing with the age of the householder until age 65, when a slight decrease becomes visible.
 While only 43% of households with a householder under the age of thirty-five owned a home, 81.6% of those with a householder between the ages of 55 and 64 did.
 According to Zillow's data analysis, the median age of renters who are heads of households is age 41 years, up from age 37 in 2000.

 This means that households with a middle-aged householder were nearly twice as likely to own a home as those with a young householder.
 Overall, married couple families with a householder age 70 to 74 had the highest homeownership rate, with 93.3% being homeowners.
 The lowest homeownership rate was recorded for single females under the age of twenty-five, of whom only 13.6% were homeowners.
 Yet, single females had an overall higher homeownership rate than single males and single mothers.